 - Host a private dinner for influencers

-- Periodically invite customers into your process (like brewery tours)
+- Periodically invite customers into your process (like brewery or factory tours)

 - Launch your brand at a consumer food and beverage expo